 Sometimes a driver just succumbs to an instinct to “take flight” even though the driver knows that remaining at the scene is the right thing to do.
 No matter the reason, it is always better to remain at the scene and deal with the consequences.

 Once you leave the scene then a criminal investigation will begin.
 Once the criminal investigation begins, you are entitled to assert your right to remain silent and not incriminate yourself under the 5th Amendment.
 Also, under the 6th Amendment you are entitled to have an attorney represent you at all stages of the hit-and-run investigation.
 Don’t compound your initial error by trying to resolve the case yourself.
-Instead, seek out the services of a qualified criminal defense attorney in San Francisco, CA.
+Instead, seek out the services of a qualified criminal defense attorney in California.

 An attorney can help you assert your rights so that the investigating officers do not travel to your home or office to interrogate you.
 Your attorney can also help you deal with the insurance company investigating any claims of property damage or personal injury.